teamdigitale/dev-curriculum/design/02-hack.md

 # Identifying a task

 We have many components still missing, and several pending issues.
-You can find a list of all features where you can contribute here: https://github.com/italia/bootstrap-italia/issues
+You can find a list of all features where you can contribute [on the relevant issues page](https://github.com/italia/bootstrap-italia/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+You can take on any task with the `help wanted` label.